 Type F is used, for instance, in Germany, Austria, the Netherlands, Sweden, Finland, Norway, Portugal, Spain and Eastern Europe.
-(Click here for a complete list of all countries that use type F)
+(Click here for the full list of all countries that use type F)

 Plug F is known as CEE 7/4 and commonly called “Schuko plug”, which is the acronym of “Schutzkontakt”, a German word meaning “protection contact” or “safety contact”.
 The plug was designed in Germany shortly after the First World War.
 It goes back to a patent (DE 370538) granted in 1926 to Albert Büttner, a Bavarian manufacturer of electrical accessories.

-In order to bridge the differences between sockets E and F, the CEE 7/7 plug was developed.
-This plug, which is shown above, has earthing clips on both sides to mate with the type F socket and a female contact to accept the earth pin of the type E socket.
+Type F plugs are fully compatible with type E sockets.
+This was not the case in the past, but fortunately common sense prevailed.
+A hybrid E/F plug (officially called CEE 7/7) was developed in order to bridge the differences between E and F sockets.
+This plug, which is basically the earthed universal Continental European standard, has earthing clips on both sides to mate with the type F socket and a female contact to accept the earth pin of the type E socket.
 The original type F plug, which does not have this female contact, is now obsolete, but a rewireable version may still be available at some DIY shops.
 A type C plug fits perfectly into a type F socket.
 The socket is recessed by 15 mm, so partially inserted plugs do not present a shock hazard.